Gismii/Gismii/README.md

 ## Aplicação Fullstack ( Java Spring, React, PostgreSQL )

-Foram criados componentes React e React Hooks para auxiliar  as funcionalidades da nossa aplicação.
-Utilizei o Typescript para garantir uma melhor manutenibilidade do código.
-Além disso, o frontend com o backend já construído, utilizando a biblioteca Axios para fazer as requisições HTTP e React Query para buscar, armazenar em cache, sincronizar e atualizar o estado do servidor na nossa aplicação.
+React components and React Hooks were created to support the functionality of our application.
+I used Typescript to ensure better code maintainability.
+In addition, the frontend with the backend already built, using the Axios library to make HTTP and React Query requests to fetch, cache, synchronize and update the server state in our application.

 Backend:

-Utilizei Java Spring e Spring MVC para criação do servidor, Spring Data JPA para manipulação e persistência de dados, Lombok para geração de boilerplates e Postgres Driver para realizar a conexão com banco de dados Postgress.
+I used Java Spring and Spring MVC to create the server, Spring Data JPA to manipulate and persist data, Lombok to generate boilerplates and Postgres Driver to connect to the Postgress database.

   ![homis](https://user-images.githubusercontent.com/97984496/236815273-f1f8bbc9-dd0e-4c98-b364-648a40bd3a80.png)